All Episodes

 I really don't know.

-They'll say, well, you know what her intentions were here.
+They'll say, well, you know what her intentions were here?

-And then she's uh she's Indian.
+And then she's Indian, 132nd Indian.

-One thirty-second Indian, so she's a double whammy.
+So she's a double whammy.

-Uh because she is from a discriminated against minority.
+So she is deserving of special favors, special attentions, And special favors because she is from a discriminated against minority.

 Indians.